linode/docs/docs/guides/email/email-services/postfix-smtp-debian7/index.md

 You are now ready to provide the configurations needed by Postfix to use the external SMTP server.
 This configuration tells Postfix to deliver mail indirectly via a relay host, which in this case, is an external SMTP server.

 {{< note >}}
-Refer to the [Postfix Configuration with Mandrill, and SendGrid](/docs/guides/postfix-smtp-debian7/#postfix-configuration-with-mandrill-and-sendgrid) section of this guide for specific relay host configurations for Mandril, and SendGrid.
+Refer to the [Postfix Configuration with Mandrill, and SendGrid](/docs/guides/postfix-smtp-debian7/#postfix-configuration-with-mandrill-and-sendgrid) section of this guide for specific relay host configurations for Mandrill, and SendGrid.
 {{</ note >}}

 1. Using a text editor, open the `/etc/postfix/main.cf` file.

-1. Update the `realyhost` configuration with your external SMTP relay host.
+1. Update the `relayhost` configuration with your external SMTP relay host.
 Replace `mail.isp.example` with your provider's information.
-If you specified a non-default TCP port in the `sasl_passwd` file, then use the same port when configuring the relayhost.
+If you specified a non-default TCP port in the `sasl_passwd` file, then use the same port when configuring the relay host.
 The example uses `587` as its port number.

     {{< file "/etc/postfix/main.cf" >}}
 # specify SMTP relay host